 In the event of any liquidation, dissolution or winding up of the affairs of the Company, the holders of the Series A, Series B and Series C Preferred Stock shall be entitled to receive an amount per share equal to the original issue price of \$1.00, \$1.50 and \$4.2345, respectively, per share (the "Original Issue Price"), plus all accruing dividends, whether or not declared, payable in preference and priority to any payments made to the holders of the then outstanding common stock.
 In the event of a liquidation, dissolution or winding up of the affairs of the Company, holders of Series C Preferred Stock will be paid their liquidation preference amounts prior to the payment to holders of Series A Preferred Stock and Series B Preferred Stock of their liquidation preference amounts on a pari passu basis.
-Series A Preferred Stock and Series B Preferred Stock will be paid their liquidation preference amounts on a pari passu basis prior to the payment of any amounts to holders of common stock.
-If the liquidation proceeds exceed the liquidation preferences, then holders of the Series A, Series B and Series C Preferred Stock participate in the excess on an as-if converted basis with the common shareholders up to \$2.50, \$3.75 and \$10.58, respectively, per share.
+Series A Preferred Stock and Series B Preferred Stock will be paid their liquidation preference amounts on a pari passu basis.
+Series A Preferred Stock and Series B Preferred Stock will be paid their liquidation preference, then holders of the Series A, Series B and Series C Preferred Stock participate in the excess on an as-if converted basis with the common shareholders up to \$2.50, \$3.75 and \$10.58, respectively, per share.